Michael Ignatieff: 2006 leadership bid

 After the Liberal government was defeated in the January 2006 federal election, Paul Martin resigned the party leadership in March that same year.
 On April 7, 2006, Ignatieff announced his candidacy in the upcoming Liberal leadership race, joining several others who had already declared their candidacy.

 Ignatieff received several high-profile endorsements of his candidacy.
-His campaign was headed by Senator David Smith, who had been a Chrétien organizer, along with Ian Davey, Daniel Brock, Alfred Apps and Paul Lalonde, a Toronto lawyer and son of Marc Lalonde.
+His campaign was headed by Senator David Smith, who had been a Chrétien organizer, Daniel Brock, Alfred Apps, Paul Lalonde, a Toronto lawyer and son of Marc Lalonde, along with Ian Davey, one of the organisers who had initially encouraged him to run for parliament.

 An impressive team of policy advisors was assembled, led by Toronto lawyer Brad Davis, and including Brock, fellow lawyers Mark Sakamoto, Sachin Aggarwal, Jason Rosychuck, Jon Penney, Nigel Marshman, Alex Mazer, Will Amos, and Alix Dostal, former Ignatieff student Jeff Anders, banker Clint Davis, economists Blair Stransky, Leslie Church and Ellis Westwood, and Liberal operatives Alexis Levine, Marc Gendron, Mike Pal, Julie Dzerowicz, Patrice Ryan, Taylor Owen and Jamie Macdonald.

 Following the selection of delegates in the party's "Super Weekend" exercise on the last weekend of September, Ignatieff gained more support from delegates than other candidates, with 30% voting for him.

 In August 2006, Ignatieff said he was "not losing any sleep" over dozens of civilian deaths caused by Israel's attack on Qana during its military actions in Lebanon.

 Ignatieff recanted those words the following week.
 Then, on October 11, 2006, Ignatieff described the Qana attack as a war crime (committed by Israel).
 Susan Kadis, who had been Ignatieff's campaign co-chair, withdrew her support following the comment.
 Other Liberal leadership candidates have also criticized Ignatieff's comments.

 Ariela Cotler, a Jewish community leader and the wife of prominent Liberal MP Irwin Cotler, left the party following Ignatieff's comments.

 Ignatieff later qualified his statement, saying "Whether war crimes were committed in the attack on Qana is for international bodies to determine.
 That doesn't change the fact that Qana was a terrible tragedy."

 On October 14, Ignatieff announced that he would visit Israel to meet with Israeli and Palestinian leaders and "learn first-hand their view of the situation".
 He noted that Amnesty International, Human Rights Watch and Israel's own B'Tselem have stated that war crimes were committed in Qana, describing the suggestion as "a serious matter precisely because Israel has a record of compliance, concern and respect for the laws of war and human rights".

 Ignatieff added that he would not meet with Palestinian leaders who did not recognize Israel.
 However, the Jewish organization sponsoring the trip subsequently cancelled it, because of too much media attention.